Serene-Garden/Project-Iris/Privacy-en.md

 When Iris crashes, you can choose to report.
 The report will carry on all the attachments by default, you cannot track the report.

+In order to confirm sender, your feedback will be appended with a token when sending.
+This token is unique per device, and we a re unable to know your identity.

 ## Votings
 You might see votings sometimes.
 Votings is a major reference for Iris future updates.